Morning Light, Wildflowers and Upper Yosemite Fall from Sentinel Dome, Yosemite

 Payload

-Stooping, even just a few inches, may not seem like a big deal at first, but it gets old really fast.
-Your primary tripod should be tall enough to elevate your camera to eye level without extending the centerpost.
+Stooping, even just a few inches, may not seem like a big deal at first, but it gets old really fast (especially if, like me, you feel like you’re getting old really fast).
+Ideally, your primary tripod will be tall enough to elevate your camera to eye level without extending the centerpost (or, like mine, with no centerpost).
 While not essential, even taller than eye level is better because extra height adds compositional flexibility, the ability to elevate above obstacles, and makes it easier to handle uneven terrain.

-Your minimum tripod height (MTH) determines the shortest tripod you can use without stooping or raising the center post.
-But you don’t need a tripod that’s as tall as you are because you’ll be mounting a camera and head atop the tripod, and your eyes are probably not on top of your head.
+Your own minimum tripod height (MTH) determines the shortest tripod you can use without stooping or raising the center post.
+Of course it’s not as simple as selecting a tripod that’s as tall as you are because you’ll be mounting a camera and head atop the legs (and I’m guessing your eyes aren’t on top of your head either).

-Here are the steps for determining if a trip is tall enough for you:
+Here are the steps for determining if a tripod is tall enough for you to use without extending the centerpost:

 For landscape photography, I strongly recommend a ball head (pivoting ball that can be controlled by loosening and tightening a single knob) rather than a pan/tilt (a lever for each axis of motion).
 And beware of the pistol-grip ball heads—they may seem cool, but I’ve found that they don’t handle weight well.